-3.2.11 Modify Pin Order
+3.2.10 Modify Pin Order

 This a toggle switch.
 Right-click an instance to open the drop-down menu.
 Select Modify Pin Order.
 A pop-up window provides instructions on how to reset pin order.
+The Modify Pin Order -> Modify Pin Order menu provides instruction on how to modify the pin order on an instance.
 Press CTRL+SHIFT and click to select the pin you want to move.